We are proud to be 100% Independent and 100% Human-Driven

 About Dave Van Zandt

 The combination of being fascinated by politics, a keen eye to spot bias before he even knew what it was called, and an education/career in science gave Dave the tools required for understanding Media Bias and its implications.
 This led to a 20-year journey where Dave would read anything and everything he could find on media bias and linguistics.
-He also employed the scientific method in the development of a methodology to support his assessments.
+He also employed the scientific method to develop a methodology to support his assessments.

 After years of people telling him to launch a website, in late 2015, Mediabiasfactcheck.com was born from a combination of many different experiences and exhaustive research.
-For the last 5+ years, Dave and his team have refined their methods and improved their reviews to the point where the website receives consistent high traffic levels and is considered a top authority in rating media bias and credibility.
+For the last 8 years, Dave and his team have refined their methods and improved their reviews to the point where the website receives consistently high traffic levels and is considered a top authority in rating media bias and credibility.

 Aaron O’Leary – Writer/Contributor